mthiobane/Election_Analysis/README.md

 * Total number of votes cast is : 369 711 votes

 * Breakdown of the number of votes and the percentage of total votes for each county in the precinct.
   * Jefferson received 10.5% of the vote and 38,855 number of votes
   * Denver received 82.8% of the vote and 306,055 number of votes
   * Arapahoe received 6.7% of the vote and 24,801 number of votes

 * County had the largest number of votes ?
   * Denver have the largest number of votes

 * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
   * Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes
   * Diana DeGette: received 73.8% of the vote and 272,892 number of votes
   * Raymon Anthony Doane: received 3.1% of the vote and 11,606 number of votes

-* the candidate that won the election, and its vote count, and  percentage of the total votes?
+* The candidate that won the election, and its vote count, and  percentage of the total votes?
 Winner of the election is Diana DeGette who received 73.8% of the vote and 272,892 number of votes